wp-plugins/zedity/readme.txt

 * **Total Design Freedom**: unprecedented flexibility and possibilities to create any desired design.
 What does that mean?
 Let's consider a very simple example: you'd like to add a touch of creativity to your content by placing text overlapping an image, which you may also like it rotated.
 How can you do that?
 Well, with the standard WordPress visual editor, that is just not possible.
 With Zedity, you can do that, and much more than that, in just few clicks!

 * **Dedicated Technical Support**: we love what we do and we're available to assist you.
-If you encounter a problem, please [submit a ticket]( http://zedity.com/support ).
+If you encounter a problem, please [submit a ticket]( https://zedity.com/support ).
 We also reply to the questions on the forums, with a lower priority though: so, if you happen to wait for a few hours, please refrain from thinking that we don't want to help and consider that we also happen to eat and sleep... :) Last but not least, constructive feedback is always welcome!

 >Zedity has been translated in several languages already:
 **Chinese**, **Czech**, **Dutch**, **English**, **French**, **German**, **Greek**, **Indonesian**, **Italian**, **Polish**, **Russian**, **Spanish**, **Ukrainian**.
 Isn't your language available yet?
 Be the first to translate Zedity into your native language!
-Not only will you help the community, but you will also [enter the "Hall of Fame" and get rewarded!](http://zedity.com/translate/)
+Not only will you help the community but you will also [enter the "Hall of Fame" and get rewarded too!](https://zedity.com/translate/)

 **Discover more about Zedity:**

-*   [Official site](http://zedity.com): Zedity is available for WordPress, either as a Free or Premium Plugin, and as Online Editor.
+*   [Official site](https://zedity.com): Zedity is available for WordPress, either as a Free or Premium Plugin, and as Online Editor.
 Find all the information on the official Zedity site.

 *   [Facebook](https://www.facebook.com/Zedity) and [Twitter](https://www.twitter.com/Zedity) pages: follow us to get notified about new releases, special offers and the latest about Zedity!

-*   [Blog](http://zedity.com/blog): from installation to usage tips, release notes, video tutorials, etc.
+*   [Blog](https://zedity.com/blog): from installation to usage tips, release notes, video tutorials, etc.

-*   [Translate Zedity](http://zedity.com/translate/): provide the translation into your native language to enter the **Hall of Fame!** and **get rewarded** with a special promo code to get Zedity Premium!
+*   [Translate Zedity](https://zedity.com/translate/): provide the translation into your native language to enter the **Hall of Fame!** and **get rewarded** with a special promo code to get Zedity Premium!

-*   [Help and Support](http://zedity.com/support): get assistance, ask for information or provide your feedback directly from your free Zedity account!
+*   [Help and Support](https://zedity.com/support): get assistance, ask for information or provide your feedback directly from your free Zedity account!

 **Version requirements**